-In Figure 2 we plot unconditional monthly refinancing rate for lower (blue line) and upper (orange line) quartile credit score borrowers over our sample period.
-The figure suggests that during several episodes of loose monetary policy - quantitative easings QE1 and QE2, refinancing rate is higher for borrowers with higher credit scores.
+In Figure 2, we plot unconditional monthly refinancing rate for lower (blue line) and upper (orange line) quartile credit score borrowers over our sample period.
+The figure suggests that during several episodes of loose monetary policy - quantitative easing QE1 and quantitative easing QE2, refinancing rate is higher for borrowers with higher credit scores.

 Next, we turn to the single loan cohort dynamics and conclude that borrowers with a higher credit score are the ones who refinance most actively.
-In the top panel of Figure 3, we plot the average mortgage rate of contracts outstanding that were originated in May 2000 and the current market mortgage rate.
-In the bottom panel of Figure 3, we plot the average credit score of contracts outstanding that were originated in May 2000.
-The average rate of outstanding loans in this cohort does not vary much, while their holders' average credit score is dropping, suggesting that borrowers with a higher credit score are more likely to refinance.
-Single cohort dynamics are similar for other cohorts - in Figure 4, we provide average mortgage rate and average credit score of contracts outstanding that were originated in May 2009.
+In the top panel of Figure 3, we plot the average mortgage rate of outstanding contracts originated in May 2000 and the current market mortgage rate.
+In the bottom panel of Figure 3, we plot the average credit score of outstanding contracts originated in May 2000.
+Market mortgage rate declined from 8.5% in 2000 to 3.8% in 2019.
+If the interest rate is the only determinant of refinancing, we would see average cohort rate falling over time because borrowers with the highest incentives to refinance would have prepaid their mortgages and left the sample.
+However, the average rate of outstanding loans in this cohort does not vary much, while their holders' average credit score is dropping, suggesting that borrowers with a higher credit score were more likely to refinance.
+Single cohort dynamics are similar for other cohorts - in Figure 4, we provide average mortgage rate and average credit score of outstanding contracts originated in May 2009.

-To claim credit score state-dependence, besides the latter observations, one would also need to see the change in the consumer's credit scores over time.
-Figure 5 suggests that this is indeed the case.
-Over the last 20 years, the average credit score of borrowers in the lower quartile has increased by around 40 FICO points, whereas that of the borrowers in the upper quartile by only 20 points.
+To claim credit score state-dependence, besides the latter observations, one would also need to see the change in the borrowers' credit scores over time.
+Figure 5 suggests that it is indeed the case.
+Over the last 20 years, the average credit score of new borrowers in the lower quartile has increased by around 40 FICO points, whereas that of the borrowers in the upper quartile by only 20 points.
 Figure 6 confirms that time-varying credit score distribution is not an artifact of our sample - market credit score distribution from New York Fed Consumer Credit Panel and Equifax varies over time.